Dementia symptoms and diagnosis

 • behaviour and mood changes – whether they are more depressed, anxious or angry than normal

-• effect on normal daily activities – cooking, housework and bathing, for instance
+• effect on normal daily activities – cooking, housework and bathing

 They may use a special questionnaire or tool to assess symptoms.
 The doctor will also need to carry out an examination and do some basic tests, such as blood tests, and sometimes urine tests.
 This rules out other possible causes of symptoms, such as thyroid problems.

-The GP should explain their findings at the end of their assessment, but they probably won’t be able to diagnose dementia on the spot.
-If they suspect it, they’ll refer you (or your relative) to the local memory clinic or older persons’ mental health team for more assessment.
+The GP should explain their findings at the end of their assessment, but they probably won’t be able to diagnose dementia on the spot..
+If they suspect dementia, they’ll refer you (or your relative) to a specialist for more assessment.

 Seeing specialists

-If your GP suspects a rarer type of dementia, they will refer them to a specialist psychiatrist or specialist in diseases of the brain and nervous system (a neurologist).
+If your GP suspects a rarer type of dementia, they’ll refer them to a specialist psychiatrist or specialist in diseases of the brain and nervous system (a neurologist).
 This may be because:

 • symptoms are worsening more quickly than normal

-• there are unusual symptoms, for example seizures or a symptom affecting one part of the body
+• they have unusual symptoms, such as seizures or a symptom affecting one part of the body

 • the diagnosis is unclear

 The specialist can help to diagnose rarer types of dementia.
-These are more common in younger people and often inherited.
-This includes rare subtypes of Alzheimer's disease, vascular dementia, dementia with Lewy bodies and frontotemporal dementia.
-Dementia may also be caused by another medical condition, such as Parkinson's disease or Huntingdon's disease.
+These are more common in younger people and may be inherited.
+These include:

 Specialist dementia care homes